GUIDE 2025

 Zippia

-Zippia, which develops an online platform helping job seekers find career opportunities, career advice and democratizes access to every aspect of the job search process, from finding open positions to eventually negotiating a job offer according to your background such as a high school diploma.
+Zippia is an online platform helping job seekers find career opportunities and career advice and democratizes access to every aspect of the job search process.

-• In the United States, the average median salary for a Document Control Specialist is $38,000.
+• The average median salary for a Document Control Specialist in the United States is $39,044.

 • The average starting pay for a Document Control Specialist is $25,000.

-• The highest paying cities for Document Control Specialist are Redwood City, California ($46,686), Framingham, Massachusetts, Phoenix, Arizona, Austin, Texas, and Piscataway, New Jersey.
+• The highest-paying cities for Document Control Specialists are Redwood City, California ($46,686); Framingham, Massachusetts; Phoenix, Arizona; Austin, Texas; and Piscataway, New Jersey.

 • The highest-paid 25% earned $46,000 that year, while the lowest-paid 25% earned $31,000.